Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Stability analysis of the bifurcating solutions

 In this section, we investigate the stability or instability of the spatially inhomogeneous solution $(u_k(s,x),v_k(s,x))$ that bifurcates from $(\bar{u},\bar{v})$ at $\chi=\chi_k$.
-To this end, we apply the classical results from Crandall and Rabinowitz \cite{CR2} on the linearized stability with an analysis of the spectrum of system (\ref{14}).
-Stability here refers to the stability of the inhomogeneous patterns taken as an equilibrium to (\ref{4}).
-First of all, we determine the direction which the bifurcation curve $\Gamma(s)$ turns to around $(\bar{u},\bar{v},\chi_k)$.
+For this purpose, we apply the classical the linearized stability results of Crandall and Rabinowitz in \cite{CR2} through the analysis of the spectrum of system (\ref{11}).
+Stability here refers to that of the inhomogeneous patterns taken as an equilibrium to (\ref{15}).
+First of all, we determine the direction in which the bifurcation curve $\Gamma(s)$ turns around $(\bar{u},\bar{v},\chi_k)$.